SFU-CMPT-201/a9-pub/README.md

   smallest remainder fragment. `WORST_FIT` satisfies the allocation request from the available memory block that is at least as large as the requested size and that results in the largest remainder fragment.
+* Note that these algorithms only differ in how they find a free block.
+This means that you can share much of the code across these three algorithms.

 ## `dealloc()`